 - Like the Air, all MacBooks including the pro require an adapter to use the USB or SD port.
 The MacBook Pro comes with 2 or 4 ports depending on the version.

 You’ll find that we’re going to share a couple of Lenovo products.
 The Lenovo Yoga C930 is one of the best laptops for remote work due to its unique design.
-Its 360-degree hinge makes it great to use from anywhere whether it be on an aeroplane or at a cafe as it can be used as a laptop or a tablet.
+Its 360-degree hinge makes it great to use from anywhere whether it be on an airplane or at a cafe as it can be used as a laptop or a tablet.

 Quick review: While it comes with a high price tag, this laptop offers a convenient and sleek design, lots of storage space, and a fairly decent battery life.